binarymash/aspire-payment-gateway/README.md

 ## Running
 - Run the `AspirePaymentGateway.AppHost` project to start everything and bring up the system dashboard.
 If it doesn't open in the browser automatically then find the link in the console output.
+- The system can be configured at compile time to use different cloud strategies running locally.
+This is set using one of the following compiler directives, which can be set for the entire solution in `Directory.Build.props`:
+  -  `AWS` : [DynamoDB local](https://github.com/instructure/dynamo-local-admin-docker) is used for payment storage
+  -  `AZURE` : [CosmosDB NoSql Emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/emulator) is used for payment storage
+  - if neither of the above are set then an in-memory repository is used for payment storage

 ### System Resources